 The LAFT tool is intended for the scanning of grains for the LA-ICP-MS based method (e.g. Cogné et al., 2019; Hasebe et al., 2004).
-It allows the registration of recoordination points, recoordination of existing coordinates and the scanning of thin or thick (~5 mm) mounts locked in a well plate.
-If the option is selected, illumination is automatically adapted for thick mounts as to deal with the mismatch of the focal plain level with the optimal distance of the condenser lens for this type of samples.
+It allows for the registration of recoordination points, recoordination of existing coordinates, and the scanning of thin or thick ( $\sim 5$ mm) mounts locked in a well plate.
+If the option is selected, illumination is automatically adapted for thick mounts so as to deal with the mismatch of the focal plane level with the optimal distance of the condenser lens for this type of sample.